 I’m a visionary strategic thinker with a curious mind.
-I love to get shit done with passionate people committed to conscious leadership and sustainability.
+I love to get shit done with passionate people committed to conscious leadership and regenerative societies.

 My Mission in life:

 It's very simple: I work towards a regenerative world based on a circular economy where people thrive and do business consciously.

 - Build the global platform REGENERATORS with amazing partners dedicated to inspire leaders to see the benefits of a regenerative economy, design, organizations and way of living life

 - Inspire people to see the benefits of a regenerative mindset by giving talks, interviews and keynotes - see here

 - Co-create a new thriving ladership paradigm for people, planet and profit on the Cracks of Light Podcast

 A little rant about the kind of world I DREAM OF:

 I want a world where people are treated equal.
 Where leaders dare lead with compassion for people and planet and understand that this is the foundation for flourishing businesses and societies.
 I want a world based on a circular economy.
 Where sharing, reusing and recycling is the only way.
 Where design is inspired by the intelligence of nature.
 Oil-based plastic is a thing of the past and ALL products are made by sustainable bio-degradable materials, our energy comes from renewable sources and produce is grown without harming chemicals.